BalasubramaniM/quotes/README.md

 ## Getting Started

-Open `index.html` file in your browser and see how quotes app works in your browser.
+Open `index.html` file in your browser and see how quotes app work.

 ## Authors